garywong-bc/limesurvey/ci/openshift/README.md

 #### LimeSurvey installation

-The database tables are automatically installed as part of the `docker-entrypoint.sh`, which checks for the existence of these tables first and if not present, will do a one-time initial install.
+The database tables are automatically installed as part of the [docker-entrypoint.sh](../../app/docker-entrypoint.sh), which checks for the existence of these tables first and if not present, will do a one-time initial install.
 Subsequest pod restarts or deploys (as part of scaling up) see the populated database tables and skip the initial install.

 ### Log into the LimeSurvey app